antkowiakn/pandas_Challenge/README.md

 # Pandas Challenge
-In this projcet I applied some of what I have learned in Pandas and completed on project based on Heros of Pymoli.
+In this projcet I applied what I have learned in Pandas and completed on project based on Heros of Pymoli.
 The analysis covers the following
 ## Player Count
 This adds the overall player count.